Billing Software Tracks Clients. OnTheClock Tracks Staff.

 Why OnTheClock Is Best Overall for Law Firms

-OnTheClock is the best overall time clock for most law firms because it does the whole staff-payroll job in one affordable plan.
+OnTheClock is the best overall time clock for most law firms because it offers time, scheduling, and payroll in one affordable plan.
 Your team clocks in by web, phone, or a shared tablet at the front desk.
-Hours total automatically, overtime included, and the totals export to payroll without a rebuild.
+Hours total automatically, overtime included, and can be paid out internally or exported to a third-party payroll provider without a rebuild.

 Most tools make you choose.
-Cheap clock, or real features.
-OnTheClock skips that trade.
-The base plan covers time tracking, scheduling, paid time off, and overtime math, plus buddy punch controls like GPS, geofencing, fingerprint, and IP restriction.
-For a firm where one administrator wears the HR hat, that breadth in a single login is the point.
+Cheap clock or real features.
+OnTheClock skips that decision.
+The base plan covers time tracking, scheduling, paid time off (PTO), and overtime math, plus buddy punch controls, like GPS, geofencing, fingerprint, and IP restrictions.
+For a firm where one administrator wears the HR hat, that breadth in a single login is a huge win.

 Why OnTheClock Is Different

-One plan, clear price.
-OnTheClock costs $5 a month base plus $4 per employee, with the features included instead of gated behind tiers.
+One plan, one clear price.
+OnTheClock costs $5 a month base plus $4 per employee, with all features included rather than gated behind tiers.
 A 12-person firm pays $53 a month for the full toolset.
 Compare that to platforms that charge extra for time tracking on top of scheduling, and the math gets simple fast.

-The integration list earns its place here too.
-OnTheClock connects to QuickBooks, Gusto, ADP, Paychex, and SurePayroll, and it's the only pick in this group that exports to Thomson Reuters Accounting CS, a name your firm's accountant may already know.
+The integration list is impressive as well.
+OnTheClock connects to QuickBooks, Gusto, ADP, Paychex, SurePayroll, and others.
+And, it's the only solution in this group that exports to Thomson Reuters Accounting CS, a name your firm's accountant may already know.
 A practice that runs books through CS Professional Suite can hand over staff hours without a manual rebuild.
-The one honest watch-out: OnTheClock needs internet or Wi-Fi to punch, and its break tracking is lighter than what a strict daily-break state like California demands.
+The one honest caution: OnTheClock needs internet or Wi-Fi to punch, and its break tracking is lighter than what a strict, daily-break state, like California, demands.
 For a typical office firm, neither is a dealbreaker.

 Key Features